segmentio/action-destinations/CONTRIBUTING.md

 3. Do not raise a PR containing changes for more than 1 Integration.
 For example if you need to make changes to a Cloud Mode and Device Mode Integration you should raise separate PRs.

-4. Do not change the name of your Integration after the Integration has been deployed.
+4. Do not change the name or slug of your Integration after the Integration has been deployed.
 If you do want to change the name of your Integration please email partner-support@segment.com.

 5. Do not delete an Action from an Integration.
 This capability is not yet supported by our Framework.
 If you do want to do this please email partner-support@segment.com.